AlvinHon/transferable-ecash/README.md

 The entire work consists of some building blocks.
 The current progress towards their completeness:

 - [x] Double Spending Tag
-- [] Encryption Scheme E' (Replayable-CCA encryption scheme)
+- [ ] Encryption Scheme E' (Replayable-CCA encryption scheme)
-    - [] One-time linearly homomorphic structure-preserving signature
+    - [ ] One-time linearly homomorphic structure-preserving signature
-- [] Encryption Scheme E
+- [ ] Encryption Scheme E
-- [] Transferable E-cash construction
+- [ ] Transferable E-cash construction

-This work is built on top of [Arkworkds], a rust ecosystem for cryptograhic libraries such as elliptic curve arithmetic.
+This work is built on top of [Arkworks](https://github.com/arkworks-rs/), a rust ecosystem for cryptographic libraries such as elliptic curve arithmetic.

-Note: This library has not been thorougnly audited for production use.
+Note: This library has not been thoroughly audited for production use.
 Please take your own risk to use it in production.

 ## Reference: